MECLabTUDA/M3d-Cam/README.md

 ![Python package](https://github.com/MECLabTUDA/M3d-Cam/workflows/Python%20package/badge.svg)
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/14XXonVYDFrfLd27kKx03nhxJaIfZR9cR?usp=sharing)

-M3d-CAM is an easy to use Pytorch library that allows the generation of **3D/ 2D attention maps** for both **classification and segmentation** with multiple methods such as Guided Backpropagation, Grad-Cam, Guided Grad-Cam and Grad-Cam++. <br/>
+M3d-CAM is an easy to use PyTorch library that allows the generation of **3D/ 2D attention maps** for both **classification and segmentation** with multiple methods such as Guided Backpropagation, Grad-Cam, Guided Grad-Cam and Grad-Cam++. <br/>
 All you need to add to your project is a **single line of code**: <br/>
 ```python